 If you are not going to use the flags component you can remove the images/flags.png from your assets: this will save ~27kb.

 Just make sure you do not select it during setup.

 Another important trick to get started is to change images and fonts path

-Configure build to use tris3d theme, editing file semantic/src/theme.config.
-You can change default to tris3d, for example using vi with this command
+Configure build to use my-theme theme, editing file semantic/src/theme.config.
+You can change default to my-theme, for example using vi with this command

 Create a semantic/.gitignore to preserve semantic/ folder and ignore everything except files we need, added to root gitignore